Musical Improvisation with elementary and World-culture instruments (workshop)

 Workshops of improvisation could be prepared for any purpose and group.
 Performances, objects and concerts offered by ordering.
 For well planning and sure agreements its necessary to plan half to one year in advance.

-With: Hannes Heyne and friends
+Hannes Heyne